Note: This blog was originally published in August 2013 and has been updated.

-Another leading Branch Manager at NFM Lending commented: “If you have a rate that you are comfortable with and you can afford the monthly payment, you should talk to your Loan Originator and get the lock in writing,” said Bryan Harrison.
+A mortgage rate lock does what it says it does: it freezes the current rate so it won’t increase or decrease during the lock period.
+This is a great way to save money in the long run if you see a rate you like.
+Bryan Harrison, Branch Manager at NFM Lending, commented, “If you have a rate that you are comfortable with and you can afford the monthly payment, you should talk to your Loan Originator and get the lock in writing”.

 *Other terms and conditions apply.
 A 1 point up-front fee may be collected from the borrower at time of lock, which will be applied to the borrower’s closing cost at settlement.
 Program not available in all areas.
 Offers may vary and are subject to change at any time without notice.